rexlManu/keshi-cli/README.md

 Your presets are saved in your user home in `.keshirc` or `.keshirc.json`.

+### Premade presets

+Premade presets for certain development environments.

+#### Laravel

+You can find a premade presets for laravel development [here](./presets/laravel-development.json).

 ## Goal

 I originally developed this tool for this purpose, so that I don't have to open multiple terminals each time when programming Laravel apps with VueJS.